cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/mass/structure-and-mf-information.md

 ### Introduction

-This tool allows to calculate the theoretical distribution and monoisotopic mass from a structure as soon as drawn or imported as SMILE code.
+This tool allows to calculate the theoretical distribution and monoisotopic mass from a structure as soon as drawn or imported as SMILES code.

 **Please use a recent version of Google Chrome!**

 ### Tricks:

- Click right in the window, you can copy smiles, but also ChemDraw .mol and  .sdf files
+ Click right in the window, you can copy smiles, but also ChemDraw `.mol` and `.sdf` files

 ![](https://lh4.googleusercontent.com/oa80uLEXnUQqYVhKpPXmoYfZrpxAMxVEuwnsVgtZOmjKwqQNluOBakvylZ6T-_LMEyA2Nc6MfpdVZs9jBoRMEGTUb4dQ98Mtl43riI9LzEvi5k8Akgc7RBgvfUiJtF_nQw5uzlMr)